ppatrzyk/lastfmR/README.md

 6: Closterkeller  XIII.
 Století 0.402615
 ```

-The function returns a `data.table` formatted as edgelist, which is handy if you want to analyze it as a graph (either in *R* or other software such as *Gephi*).
+The function returns a `data.table` formatted as edgelist, which is handy if you want to analyze it as a graph (either in *R* or other software such as *Gephi*). `match` is a number on 0-1 scale indicating artist's similarity (returned directly by last.fm).